 While there are no other ways to achieve the D chord with other finger positionings, there are plenty of methods for achieving the D Major chord, which sounds very similar, and thus can be used interchangeably with the standard chord.

 One method makes use of the barre technique, which is quite difficult to pull off at first but creates a very satisfying and rich sound.

 Place the index finger onto the bottom three strings, and press them down into the second fret.
 With the middle finger, press down into the second string in the third fret.

 Now, here is where things get a little bit difficult.
-You need to place the ring finger on top of the fourth string and push it down into the fourth fret.
+You need to d chord finger placement the ring finger on top of the fourth string and push it down into the fourth fret.

 Your pinky finger will then press into the fifth string within the same fret.
 Initially, this positioning feels very uncomfortable, but once you become more accustomed to it, and you develop some strength, then it is able to create some very satisfying sounds that are rich in complexity.

 Make sure not to strum the sixth string, as it will complicate the chord and ruin its subtlety.

 There is also another method that you can try, though this one is definitely very challenging!